Big Fat Lie: Promotion

-To promote the album, Scherzinger made several media interviews on TV, radio…She starred covers of various magazines.
+To promote the album, Scherzinger made several media interviews on TV, radio...She starred covers of various magazines.
 Scherzinger first performed "Your Love" on the British chat show Alan Carr: Chatty Man on June 13, 2014.
 At the Isle of MTV festival in Malta, Scherzinger performed "Your Love" along with a number of songs which included songs from her former group The Pussycat Dolls.
 She performed while wearing black leather shorts and gold body chains and was accompanied by male and female dancers.
 Scherzinger also promoted the single in the UK performing on such shows as The One Show, Loose Women and Lorraine.
 Other promotion consisted of interviews and live acoustic performances on radio stations such as Kiss FM and 4Music.

 The first televised performance of "Run" was on Access Hollywood Live on October 1.
 The following day, several songs of the album were played at a spin class at SoulCycle studios in New York.
 On October 6, she traveled to France and appeared in Le Mag and Touche pas à mon poste!.
-On October 14, 2014 Scherzinger gave a private concert at the Hotel Cafe Royal in London, where she sang an acoustic version of her new album.
+On October 14, 2014, Scherzinger gave a private concert at the Hotel Cafe Royal in London, where she sang an acoustic version of her new album.
 On the day of its release, she held an album signing at an HMV store in Oxford Street.
 On October 22, 2014, Scherzinger performed "On the Rocks" at the MOBO Awards.
 She also performed the song on shows such as This Morning, Surprise Surprise and Sunday Night at the Palladium.
 On December 12, 2014, Scherzinger performed 'Run' on The Graham Norton Show.
 On November 16, 2014, Scherziger performed "Run" on the eleventh series of The X Factor where she received praise for her great vocals.
 Although the performance was very simple with limited lighting, the original version had lasers as light effect as indicated Scherzinger in her Instagram account, but due to technical problems, could not be used.
 In addition, Scherzinger appeared at the Live Free Radio Birmingham festival on November 29 .She also performed at the KEY 103 Christmas Live festival, on December 4, 2014.
 She went to Azerbaijan to perform at the Adrenaline Festival of Azerbaijan.
 She also sang in France, at Saint-Etienne and at the Energy Stars For Free festival, organized by NRJ radio and held at the Hallenstadion in Zurich where Scherzinger interpreted "Your Love", "Run" and "Don't Hold Your Breath".
 Scherzinger also appeared at the Newcastle Metro Radio's Christmas Live festival.
-An acoustic set was held in the USA for Perez Hilton, where she sang "Run" and Sam Smith's "Stay with me".
+An acoustic set was held in the US for Perez Hilton, where she sang "Run" and Sam Smith's "Stay with me".
 On December 15, 2014, through her VEVO channel, Scherzinger released a music video for the song "Bang" to introduce her to the US market.
 During the short clip, Nicole plays with shadows, silhouettes, symmetries and demonstrates her skills hip-hop dancing skills.
 In February 2015 Scherzinger gave a concert in the Chaos club in Manila, Philippines after performing at a private wedding in India.